Halle Berry's rep shoots down pregnancy rumors: 'Simply untrue'

 Berry has two children, 8-year-old Nahla with ex-boyfriend Gabriel Aubry, and 3-year-old Maceo with ex-husband Oliver Martinez.

-The actress, who been divorced three times, opened up about her personal life in a candid speech at the 2017 City Summit and Gala this past February.
+The actress, who been married and divorced three times, opened up about her personal life in a candid speech at the 2017 City Summit and Gala this past February.

 Raising her two children, Berry told the crowd, was her biggest priority.